Vietnam bets on loosening gaming laws to lure high rollers

 MGM Resorts, which pulled out of the Ho Tram venture, was monitoring Vietnam in case "a future development opportunity presents itself", while a Genting executive said it would not invest in any Vietnamese casino unless laws prohibiting locals from taking part were eased.

-Timothy McNally, chairman of NagaCorp, said his firm would welcome any move to legalize gambling in what was a "very significant country".
+Timothy McNally, chairman of NagaCorp, said his firm would welcome any move to legalise gambling in what was a "very significant country".

 For some Vietnamese punters, who represent half of the total visitors to Cambodia's casinos, a change in the law seems a more likely prospect than a change in their luck.

-(Reporting by Nguyen Phuong Linh in Hanoi, Farah Master in Hong Kong and Martin Petty in Ho Chi Minh City; Editing by Alex Richardson)
+(Reporting by Nguyen Phuong Linh in Hanoi, Farah Master in Hong Kong and Martin Petty in Ho Chi Minh City; Ediiting by Alex Richardson)